Skip to main content

 Which mental health conditions qualify for short-term disability?

 To know for sure what is and isn’t covered, you need to read your policy.
-Most policies do not spell out or list which conditions are covered.
+Most policies don’t spell out or list which conditions are covered.
 Instead, you will need to review your policy’s list of exclusions, showing you which conditions are not covered.
 The most common conditions that are excluded are as follows:

 • Conditions you had when you got the policy, which are known as pre-existing conditions